Pmcslarrow/SportZen/README.md

 We have exciting plans for the future of SportZen, including:

 - **Motivation Button**: An upcoming feature will allow players to interact with a motivation button.
 Use it to inspire and support each other, fostering team camaraderie and motivation.

+- **Direct Chat and Shared Team Calendar**: We plan to implement a direct chat area and a shared team calendar.
+Coaches and players can collaborate and stay aligned by utilizing these features.
+The shared team calendar will be fully editable by the coaching staff, ensuring everyone is on the same page regarding practice schedules, games, and events.